codio-content/Linux-Searching_Files_and_File_Contents/.guides/content/Challenge--Content-concatenation-ba3c.md

-## Concatenating four project changelog
+## Concatenating files to our project changelog

 |||challenge
 This time, the name for the `bashtest` challenge to be executed is hidden within a file.